Buying Landlocked Property: What You Should Know

 File A Court Order

 If you and your neighbor can’t agree on an easement agreement, you might have to work with your real estate attorney to sue for access to your property.
-This is not ideal: Filing a lawsuit to gain an easement is expensive and takes time.
-It is also stressful.
-And if you succeed in gaining your easement, you might end up with a strained relationship with your neighboring property owner.
+Filing a lawsuit to gain an easement is expensive, takes time and can be stressful.
+If you succeed in gaining your easement, you might end up with a strained relationship with your neighboring property owner.
 This is why going to court for an easement should be considered a last resort.

 There are pros and cons to buying landlocked property.
 You will need to take the steps to gain access to your land, and that could involve a long negotiation with your neighboring property owner or even a legal fight.
 You’ll have to determine if the reduced price that usually comes with landlocked property is worth this potential hassle.
-Visit our Learning Center to read more about easements and how having one affects your property.
+Visit the Rocket Mortgage® Learning Center for more information and tips when it comes to different property types and how to gain access to one.